HSF/hsf.github.io/organization/_posts/2022/2022-04-14-coordination.md

 Graeme put in a ticket with CERN about HSF email being mischaracterised as spam, which seems to have been a problem in the last few months.
 (There is little/no actual spam from HSF lists.)

-CERN IT have been active in trying to help with this, which relies on understanding why emails forwaded from users are not landing in the anti-spam training dashboard.
+CERN IT have been active in trying to help with this, which relies on understanding why emails forwarded from users are not landing in the anti-spam training dashboard.
 However, Microsoft support seems a bit lacking for now...

 In the meantime we recommend: